 Next, you would determine all the deliverables that are generated during each phase.
 In this example, we’ll focus on Design.
 In the Design phase you would create Logos and Comps.
 Then, you would drill down one more level and define what action you are taking on each of these deliverables.
 Comps would then have Create, Review, and Update.

 By setting up such a hierarchy you’re now in a position to clearly define each activity by Phase, Deliverable, and Action.
 This allows you to start pulling together historical information that shows exactly how long it takes to create a logo during the design phase.
-You’ll have this same type of information available for every other phase and deliverable on the project that you can then use as a basis for your solid estimates from your timesheet system.
+You’ll have this same type of information available for every other phase and deliverable on the project that you can then use as a basis for your solid estimates.